-If a borrower marries or becomes engaged at any time during the processing and prior to closing, the new spouse or fiancée must be considered in determining eligibility.
+If a borrower marries at any time during the processing and prior to closing, the new spouse must be considered in determining eligibility.
+Anyone on title must have their income included in compliance approval by NCHFA.

 The borrower's income must be re-verified with a Recertification of Income (MCC-103) including an updated written or verbal Verification of Employment and pay stubs, when any income document reaches 120 days at closing.
 The borrower's re-verified income must not exceed the income limits in effect based on household size.